How do my experiment designs affect analysis?

 The two supported experiment designs are described below to help you choose which type suits your experiment.

 Do samples from a given subject appear in only one condition?
 Then use the between-subject design.

-To set up this design, you simply group the samples according to the condition (factor level) of the samples.
-The ANOVA calculation assumes that the conditions are independent and therefore gives a statistical test of whether the means of the conditions are all equal.
+To set up this design, you simply group the samples according to the experimental condition (e.g. “Control”) of the samples.
+The Anova calculation assumes that the conditions are independent and therefore gives a statistical test of whether the means of the conditions are all equal.

 Have you taken samples from a given subject under different conditions?
 Then use the within-subject design.

 Note: you must have a sample from every subject for every condition to use a within-subject design.

 For example, you would choose this type of design for a time series experiment where every subject has been sampled at each time point.